 Providing upgrades to the OMB without written agreement from the Ministry may affect the warranties and guarantees.

 During the defects period, you'll need to contact us immediately if your building requires repairs from damage to:

 - HVAC systems, or

 During the term of the contract the provider is responsible for any repair work required to the items above.
 Works carried out by other contractors may affect the warranties and guarantees within the contract.

-If you’re using a modular building as temporary accommodation while work on other buildings is under way, the provider will remove it when you no longer need it.
+If you’re using an OMB as temporary accommodation while work on other buildings is under way, the provider will remove it when you no longer need it.

 Temporary accommodation situations also include:

 - emergency responses

 - roll growth that’s unlikely to be sustained